Serve & Collect

 Serve & Collect is the second studio album by American hip hop group Boss Hogg Outlawz.
 It was released on February 27, 2007 via Boss Hogg Outlawz/Koch Records.

 The album found minor success on the Billboard charts, peaking at number 63 on the Billboard 200 and number 10 on the Top R&B/Hip-Hop Albums.
-The album's lead single "Woodgrain Wheel" was a minor hit on the R&B/Hip singles chart.
+The album's lead single "Wood Grain Wheel" was a minor hit on the R&B/Hip singles chart.
 The album was followed by two sequels, Back by Blockular Demand: Serve & Collect II in 2008 and Serve & Collect III in 2011.